Leading Intercom’s AI Transformation

 At the end of the day, leadership isn’t just about good news and pay raises.
 It’s about doing hard things you might not be naturally wired to do.
 I’m always wary of people who try to dodge the hard parts of leadership.
 The truth is, sometimes it just hurts.
 And you still have to do it anyway.

 And that’s it!
-You can also can also follow Des on LinkedIn, or learn more about Intercom on their website.
+You can also follow Des on LinkedIn, or learn more about Intercom on their website.

 BRAIN FOOD 🧠